 Cigarettes are considered the most marketed consumer product in history.
 And yet, beyond the normalised images of tobacco – the glamorous Hollywood starlet yielding a cigarette holder, or the health warnings that coat cigarette packets – little is shown of its production.
 Rocco Rorandelli’s project Bitter Leaves goes behind the scenes, tracing the tobacco industry from provinces in China, where its leaves are farmed, to the ‘cigarette girls’ selling the product at parties and theme parks.
 The project, which comprises a photo story and research into the devastation caused at every stage of production, is now being published by GOST Books.
 Among the images are a photograph of a patient seated in a greying hospital room, juxtaposed with a portrait of a malnourished child seated on a bale of drying tobacco leaves, sacks of them stretching out into the warehouse behind him.
-A Kickstarter campaign has been launched to fund the publication of the book.
 “I wanted to understand what was hiding behind the cigarette,” says Rorandelli.
-“Most anti-smoking campaigns are based on the detrimental …
+“Most anti-smoking campaigns are based on the detrimental effects that smoking has on its users.
+If we are to become more …

 “If we don’t look at them, or if we try to sanitise it, then it’s not honest to this brutal experience of being homeless,” says Danish photographer Thilde Jensen, who is currently raising funds to publish an impressive four year project on homelessness in America, The Unwanted.
 Shot over four years in four American cities – Syracuse, Gallup, Las Vegas, and New Orleans, Jensen is currently raising funds on kickstarter to publish the project as a book, which will include 120 colour images, as well as a poem by Gregory George – a homeless man she met in New Orleans – and an essay by Gerry Badger.